PaoBe/cif/README.md

 # cif

-A package for forecasting ICU beds demand with VECM
+A package for forecasting ICU beds demand with VECM.
+Package developped during Covid-19 pandemic.

 This repository contains: